ArduPilot/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/Aocoda-RC-H743Dual/README.md

 RC input is configured on SERIAL1 (USART1), which is available on the Rx1, Tx1.
 PPM receivers are *not* supported as this input does not have a timer resource available.

 *Note* It is recommend to use CRSF/ELRS.
-For SBUS users, please contact FC manufacture for detailed information.

 With recommended option:

 - Set SERIAL1_PROTOCOL<SERIAL1_PROTOCOL must be set to "23"
 - Set SERIAL1_OPTIONS<SERIAL1_OPTIONS to "0".

-## FrSky Telemetry

-FrSky Telemetry is supported using the Tx pin of any UART including SERIAL1/UART1 .
-You need to set the following parameters to enable support for FrSky S.PORT (example shows SERIAL1).
-Note this assumes the RC input is using default (ALT_BRD_CONFIG =0).
-Obviously, if using ALT_BRD_CONFIG = 1 for full duplex RC protocols, you must a different UART for FrSky Telemetry.

-  - SERIAL1_PROTOCOL 10
-  - SERIAL1_OPTIONS 7

 ## OSD Support